 Our Community's First LGBT Fund

-Our LGBT Fund was established by Shelley Padnos and Carol Sarosik, a West Michigan couple who chose to spearhead changes in the community after attending OutGiving, a LGBT philanthropy conference.
-Inspired by the conference and the insight that the LGBT community needs to initiate support for LGBT issues, they partnered with Grand Rapids Community Foundation to lead the charge against issues faced by LGBT youth.
-Their matching gift of $100,000 helped establish the Fund in 2014 and nearly 300 people have contributed to the fund so far.
+Our LGBTQ Fund was established by Shelley Padnos and Carol Sarosik, a West Michigan couple who chose to spearhead changes in the community after attending OutGiving, a LGBTQ philanthropy conference.
+Inspired by the conference and the insight that the LGBTQ community needs to initiate support for LGBTQ issues, they partnered with Grand Rapids Community Foundation to lead the charge against issues faced by LGBTQ youth.
+Their matching gift of $100,000 helped establish the Fund in 2014 and over 500 people have contributed to the fund so far.

 Experience Matters Here